Skip to main content

 • Mandatory activity

-A mandatory project assignment in the STAT200 part of the course, as well as mandatory attendance at the seminar in the parallel period.
+A mandatory project assignment in the january block, as well as mandatory attendance at the seminar in the parallel period.

 • Reduction of credits